Download Options

 Permission to use, copy, modify and distribute this software, documentation or training material for any purpose requires a fee to be paid to SimoTime Enterprises.
 Once the fee is received by SimoTime the latest version of the software, documentation or training material will be delivered and a license will be granted for use within an enterprise, provided the SimoTime copyright notice appear on all copies of the software.
 The SimoTime name or Logo may not be used in any advertising or publicity pertaining to the use of the software without the written permission of SimoTime Enterprises.

 SimoTime Enterprises makes no warranty or representations about the suitability of the software, documentation or learning material for any purpose.
-It is provided "AS IS" without any express or implied warranty, including the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
+It is provided "AS IS" without any expressed or implied warranty, including the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
 SimoTime Enterprises shall not be liable for any direct, indirect, special or consequential damages resulting from the loss of use, data or projects, whether in an action of contract or tort, arising out of or in connection with the use or performance of this software, documentation or training material.

 If you have any questions, suggestions or comments please call or send an e-mail to: helpdesk@simotime.com

-Assembler, 370 Instruction Set
+ASSEMBLER, 370 Instruction Set

 This sample program is written in IBM Mainframe Assembler (HLASM) and executes each of the problem-state, non-floating-point instructions.
 This program is provided as a learning and reference example.
 It will run on a mainframe but is intended to be animated using Micro Focus Mainframe Express with the 370 Assembler option.